The Lugubrious Spirit

 But I had an outing with friends yesterday, and for the first time, I lied to them in person.

 Things between my ex partner and I have been amazing, sometimes it feels like we're still together even though I know we're not.
-But it's really nice knowing he still cares about me to keep in touch with me.
+But it's really nice knowing he still cares about me to keep in touch with me and ask how I'm doing among other life updates.

 There haven't been many other developments.
-Other than I'm now strongly considering visiting Ireland sometime next year, and I'm meeting up with someone I've known on Facebook since 2012 for the first time in person.
-He's been living in Baltimore for the past year and I had no idea until I mentioned see a band there at the music festival I attend every year, and he was like "wait you were in Baltimore and I missed that??"
+Other than I'm now strongly considering visiting Ireland sometime next year, and I've recently begun reconnecting with someone I've known on Facebook since 2012.
+The same day that I had my outing with friends in the previous update, I posted an IG story wearing a specific band shirt.
+It was an album that came out in 1995, a limited edition design of a shirt I bought at the extreme metal festival I've started going to every year.
+My friend responded and said he hadn't heard that album in so long, and how he used to listen to it a lot back in 2014.
+I told him I heard it live back in May during the festival and wept, and he was shocked.
+Not just because they played it live, but according to him, "you were in Baltimore and I missed that ??"
+He's been living in Baltimore for the past year and I had no idea.
 The messages we've been exchanging have been friendly but it feels like there's a flirty undercurrent to them.
 He told me earlier today that there was no way we haven't hung out in person despite the crazy messaging we did back in 2016 and earlier.
-I didn't know what he was talking about until I looked through my old messages with him on Facebook and uhhh.... this dude was was really into me LMAO.
-We were also cooking each other with roasts, I have no idea where that came from, I spent about 20 minutes in my room cackling to myself like a madwoman, I completely forgot about these messages.
+I vaguely knew what he was talking about but decided to refresh my memory by looking through my old messages with him on Facebook and uhhh.... this dude was really into me LMAO.
+I remembered some of the messages, but not all of them.
+We were also cooking each other with roasts, I have no idea where that came from.
+I spent about 20 minutes in my room cackling to myself like a madwoman.
 I don't know where this will go but I guess I'll find out next May!

 As for Ireland, I've always wanted to visit.
 But I've seen lots of videos from people of all walks of life, including African Americans, saying it was the friendliest place they had ever visited.
 And considering they've been staunchly pro-Palestine from the very beginning, it feels like a place I would feel safe visiting while wearing one of my kuffiyehs.
 I've since watched travel vlogs of Ireland of every city from Dublin to Cork to Galway and Killarney.
 I'm avoiding northern Ireland as its British controlled, and being a brown person anywhere affiliated with Britain isn't a good idea right now.
 Vehement anti-immigration sentiments have been sweeping through the country since I was visiting my ex in Greece back in August.
-Thankfully, it hasn't reached Ireland and likely will never take root.
+Thankfully, it hasn't reached Ireland and considering who they just elected as president, it will likely never take root.

 Anyway, fall is here.
 I've always slept better in colder weather.
 And I'm turning 30 in less than three months now.
 But time means literally nothing when you stopped aging after 2014 LMAO.
 Catch you later.